 Ref.
 Question Policy Principles Q1 Is there adequate levels of compartmentation between floors and between flats and the common escape routes?
-Answe ur Finding/Observation Yes This Fire Risk Assessment should not be considered as fulfilling the requirements of a full fire compartmentation survey.
+Answer Finding/Observation Yes This Fire Risk Assessment should not be considered as fulfilling the requirements of a full fire compartmentation survey.
 Where defects were readily observable, any deficiencies will be commented upon.
-The general provision of fire compartmentation in the areas where access was possible was considered reasonable with the exception of that within Question Q4 and no other issues or significant observations were made at the time of the premises survey.
+The general provision of fire compartmentation in the areas where access was possible was considered reasonable and no issues were observed or significant observations were made at the time of the premises survey.
 Ref.
-Question Policy Principles Q2 Are hidden voids appropriately enclosed and/or fire-stopped? (consider above suspended ceilings) Answe r Finding/Observation Unkno wn There are no suspended ceilings are present.
-Due to the non-destructive nature of a Type - 3 fire risk assessment survey, the assessor cannot comment on 'hidden voids' etc. Where defects were readily observable, any deficiencies will be commented upon.
-The general provision of fire compartmentation in the areas where access was possible was considered reasonable with the exception of that within Question Q4 and no other issues or significant observations were made at the time of the premises survey.
+Question Policy Principles Q2 Are hidden voids appropriately enclosed and/or fire-stopped? (consider above suspended ceilings) Answer Finding/Observation Unknow /n There are no suspended ceilings are present.
+Due to the non-destructive nature of a Type-3 fire risk assessment survey, the assessor cannot comment on 'hidden voids' etc. Where defects were readily observable, any deficiencies will be commented upon.
+The general provision of fire compartmentation in the areas where access was possible was considered reasonable and no issues were observed or significant observations were made at the time of the premises survey.
 Ref.
 Question Policy Principles Q3 Is there adequately fire protected service risers and/or ducts in common areas, that will restrict the spread of fire and smoke?
-Answe r Finding/Observation N/A None present at the time of the premises survey.
+Answer • Finding/Observation N/A None observed at the time of the premises survey.
 Ref.
-Question Policy Principles

-Q4 Is compartmentation maintained in the roof space?

-Answe r Finding/Observation 1

-No Roof voids are checked annually by Berneslai Homes, and records are maintained centrally.
-The roof void access hatch was considered to be adequately fire resisting.
-From visual observations made from the second step on a portable set of step ladders, it was observed that there is no fire compartmentation present between the top floor flats and the common areas in the roof void. access hatch From visual ortable set of
+Question Policy Principles Q4 Is compartmentation maintained in the roof space?
+Answer Finding/Observation Yes Roof voids are checked annually by Berneslai Homes and records are maintained centrally.
+The assessor was unable to survey the roof void as the access hatches were well beyond the reach of the assessors step ladders and there were no residents present in the top floor flats to grant access.
+As roof voids are inspected annually by Berneslai Homes own in-house team who are considered competent to do so by the Responsible Person, it is not considered that any recommendations are required as a consequence of not being able to survey the roof voids.

-Action/Recommendation Priority Du Due Date